 If you use an online transfer company (or any transfer company that holds your money) and it goes bust while it has your money, there’s no guarantee you’ll get it back.
 The regulation of these companies has become tighter in the past few years, but the risk of losing cash still remains.

-If it’s ‘registered‘ – there are no safeguards for your cash
+If it’s ‘ go to site registered‘ – there are no safeguards for your cash

 Smaller firms can choose to be registered.
 This means there’s no safety process if something goes wrong with the firm, meaning your money isn’t protected.